Impact event: Holocene

-A Chinese record states that 10,000 people were killed in the 1490 Ch'ing-yang event with the deaths caused by a hail of "falling stones"; some astronomers hypothesize that this may describe an actual meteorite fall, although they find the number of deaths implausible.
+A Chinese record states that 10,000 people were killed in the 1490 Qingyang event with the deaths caused by a hail of "falling stones"; some astronomers hypothesize that this may describe an actual meteorite fall, although they find the number of deaths implausible.

 Kamil Crater, discovered from Google Earth image review in Egypt, 45 m in diameter and 10 m deep, is thought to have been formed less than 3,500 years ago in a then-unpopulated region of western Egypt.
 It was found February 19, 2009 by V. de Michelle on a Google Earth image of the East Uweinat Desert, Egypt.